Sheaf quantization from exact WKB analysis: Schr odinger equations

 We consider a second order differential operator $\cQ$ on $C$ with a parameter $\hbar$ locally written as

-We call this equation {\em Schr\"odinger equation}.
-Here $Q(z,\hbar)=\sum_{i=0}^kQ_i(z)\hbar^i$ for some $k$.
-Then $Q_0$ defines a global quadratic differential on $C$. \begin{assumption} In this section, we assume that the quadratic differential $Q_0$ is weakly GMN and any zeros are simple. \end{assumption}
+We call this operator {\em Schr\"odinger operator}.
+Here $Q(z,\hbar)=\sum_{i=0}^kQ_i(z)\hbar^i$ for some $k$ and each $Q_i$ is a meromorphic function.
+We fix a divisor $M$ such that each $Q_i$ is smooth outside $M$.
+Then $Q_0$ defines a global meromorphic quadratic differential on $C$ i.e., a global section of $K^{\otimes 2}(*M)$ for a divisor $M$.

+To lift a Schr\"odinger operator to a flat $\hbar$-connection, fix a square root $\sqrt{K}$ of $K$, which is well-known to be equivalent to choose a spin structure.
+On $C\bs M$, we can define a connection by

+We call an $\hbar$-connection obtained in this way a Schr\"odinger-type connection.
+We say $Q_\cM:=Q_0$ is the underlying quadratic differential of $\cM$.
+We call the equation of the flat sections of this connection the Schr\"odinger equation of $\cM$.